 Artificial Intelligence: Designed as one by the Moon Cell in order to have her properly take care of patients.
 It leads her to falling in love with the Protagonist and eventually to the events of CCC.

-A woman who speaks frivolously, she was sent by the Church to examine the abnormalities in the flow of time in the SE.RA.PH, though she has not been given the authority to interfere.
+A woman who speaks frivolously, she arrived in the SE.RA.PH to examine an abnormality in the future, though she has not been given the authority to interfere beyond the chapel walls.
 She is responsible for increasing the strength of the protagonist's Servant through the "Alteration of the Soul" process.
 The only escape from SE.RA.PH, as she learns, is for a Master to obtain the Holy Grail.

 The Glorious War of Sisterly Rivalry: With Touko.
 The two of them absolutely hate each other, though it's toned down here compared to the other Nasuverse works.
 They're in the same room without trying to kill each other, after all.

 The older sister of Aoko Aozaki, who tends to speak carelessly.
-Despite the Church's warnings, she continues to tamper with SE.RA.PH to find ways of escaping, though she also concludes the surest method is for a Master to obtain the Holy Grail.
+Despite warnings to the contrary, she continues to tamper with SE.RA.PH to find ways of escaping, though she concludes that the most efficient way to leave is for a Master to obtain the Holy Grail.
 She's apparently looking for a friend of a friend inside the Moon Cell.
-Her physical appearance is a throwback to Type-Moon's original design for Tōko in Kara no Kyoukai.
+Her physical appearance is a throwback to Type-Moon's original design for Tōko in Kara no Kyoukai.e

 If certain conditions are met, Shiki Ryougi appears as a non-Servant participant who has killed 99 participants in the Holy Grail War and seeks to kill one more to return to her world.
 Her Noble Phantasm is Boundary of the Void.